Iterative Minimax Games with Coupled Linear Constraints: Nonconvex-(Strongly) Concave Minimax Problems with Coupled Linear Constraints

-By strong duality shown in Theorem \ref{dual} and Theorem \ref{thm2.2}, instead of solving \eqref{problem:1}, we propose a primal dual alternating proximal gradient (PDAPG) algorithm for solving \eqref{problem:2}.
-At each iteration of the proposed PDAPG algorithm, it performs a proximal gradient step for updating $y$ and $x$, respectively and a gradient projection step for updating $\lambda$ for a regularized version of $L(x,y,\lambda)$, i.e.,
+By the strong duality shown in Theorem \ref{dual}, instead of solving \eqref{problem:1}, we propose a primal-dual alternating proximal gradient (PDAPG) algorithm for solving \eqref{problem:2}.
+At each iteration of the proposed PDAPG algorithm, it performs a proximal gradient step for updating $y$ and $x$, respectively and a gradient projection step for updating $\lambda$ for a regularized version of $\mathcal{L}(x,y,\lambda)$, i.e.,

 where $\rho_k\ge0$ is a regularization parameter.
 More detailedly, at the $k$th iteration of the proposed algorithm, the update for $y_k$ is as follows,